ES-1085/f2025-ds1-project-ajj-project/proposal/proposal.md

 Moreover, we plan to add a few additional variables to our dataset by categorizing the levels of economic recovery into performance groups.
-These categories may include classifications such as stagnating, recovering, and booming.
+These categories may include classifications such as recovering and booming.
 This transformation will allow us to better visualize and compare how selected countries performed during the post-Covid recovery period, providing clearer insights into the relative strength and pace of their economic rebounds.

 For this project, our research focuses on the varying levels of economic recovery around the world following the COVID-19 pandemic.
 We aim to